DavidLapadula/ReduxManagerApp/README.md

 This is a simple mobile application made with React Native and Redux.
 It is meant to simulate the functions performed by a manager in so far as it requires authentication, allows the user to add employees/shifts, remove employees, make a schedule, and send text message updates to employees from within the application.

 ## Motivation
 This project was made to sharpen my skills in React Native and learn how to use Redux.
-Given the popularity of the mobile platform, and the ubiquity of Redux, I thought comitting to a project using these technologies would be highly beneficial.
+Given the popularity of the mobile platform, and the ubiquity of Redux, completing a project using these technologies was highly beneficial.

 ## Screenshots